Higher Solovay Models: Acknowledgements

 \section{Acknowledgements}

-Straffelini is a member of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni (GNSAGA) of the Istituto Nazionale di Alta Matematica (INdAM).
-Thei was supported by the Italian PRIN 2022 Grant ``Models, sets and classifications'' and by the European Union -- Next Generation EU.
+The first author is a member of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni (GNSAGA) of the Istituto Nazionale di Alta Matematica (INdAM).
+The second author was supported by the Italian PRIN 2022 Grant ``Models, sets and classifications'' and by the European Union -- Next Generation EU.

 We would like to wholeheartedly thank Maria Bevilacqua for her many insightful comments on the category-theoretic statements and definitions, which greatly helped improve the readability and clarity of the paper.